Rain-py/Rain/README.md

 13. [System Testing and Verification](#system-testing-and-verification)
 14. [Results](#results)

-## Literature Survey

 Rain supports distributed machine learning and deep learning applications.
 The implementation of distributed ML algorithms is straightforward in some cases.
-However, distributed deep learning requires a strong understanding of some concepts which will be discussed extensively in this chapter.
+However, distributed deep learning requires a strong understanding of some concepts which will be discussed extensively in the following sections.
 Also, a brief explanation of distributed ML algorithms will be discussed.

 ## Deep Learning